 I just got back from London.
+I’d chartered a Jettly jet to get back home as I was short on time.
 That is a pretty cool place, if for no other reason than it’s really old and there are lots of people.
 This was my second trip, the other having been too long ago to comment on, having done the Westminster power touring bout of Tower, Cathedral, Parliament, British Museum.
 I wasn’t in London for any other reason than as a stopover on the way to Johannesburg for another meeting of HIV vaccine researchers.

 The layover was segmented into an afternoon and a morning.
 Determined to not spend hours in a Heathrow hotel—how dumb is that—I took the Heathrow Express.
 It’s a ridiculously expensive 15 minute train ride but that’s what you are paying for: 15 minutes and you are in Paddington Station, as Heathrow lies 15 miles outside the city.
 A mile a minute.
 And with the current exchange rate, that’s 3 dollars a mile.

 My iPhone showed me that the first stop of the Hop-on-Hop-Off bus was within a comfortable walking distance.
 Walking in a new place is an instant orientation to space and direction.
 In a place like London it’s best to memorize landmarks.
 Passing numerous mews— in one was a spattering of horse poop, I arrived at Hyde Park, where a talkative and friendly man of Middle Eastern heritage happily sold me a ticket to the Yellow Line.

 “How did you know?”

 “You look tourist.”